The Flovac Vacuum Valve has a 50 year design life with no electrical components and requires only minor parts upgrades every ten years.

 Although the valve is 75 mm (3 inch), the internal diameter in past valves has been somewhat smaller.
 One of the key changes that operators requested was to see an increase to the internal diameter of the valve to reduce blockages occurring.
 The Flovac valve has an internal diameter of 78 mm or 3.07 inches, so is more than 3 inches

-To meet the standards in various countries the interface valve is required to do a 250,000 cycle test.
-This was completed in 2006 at the University of Wroclaw in Poland, close to one of our key R&D centers and the valve and controller parts showed no sign of wear.
+To meet the standards in various countries the interface valve is required to do a 500,000 cycle test.
+This was completed in 2016 by the Independent testing organizations Dekra Cerification B.V. of The Netherlands, and the valve and controller parts showed no sign of wear.

 In one of our more active systems in Perth in Western Australia the Flovac valve had by 2011 completed over 1,000,000 cycles with no parts replaced and operators reporting no loss of service during that time.
 The average valve usually does 80 cycles per day or 30,000 cycles per year.
 The 1 million cycles represents over 33 years of normal use.